 Federated Learning (FL) is a distributed learning paradigm where mutually untrusting clients collaborate to train a shared model, called the global model, without explicitly sharing their local training data.
 FL training involves a server that aggregates, using an aggregation rule (AGR), model updates that the clients compute using their local private data.
-The aggregated global model is subsequently broadcasted by the server to a subset of the clients.
+The aggregated global model is thereafter broadcasted by the server to a subset of the clients.
 This process repeats for several rounds until convergence or a threshold number of rounds.
-Though highly promising, FL faces multiple challenges [25] to its practical deployment.
+Though highly promising, FL faces multiple challenges (Kairouz et al. 2019) to its practical deployment.
 Two of these challenges are (i) data privacy for clients' training data, and (ii) robustness of the global model in the presence of malicious clients.

-The data privacy challenge emerges from the fact that raw model updates of federation clients are susceptible to privacy attacks by an adversarial server as demonstrated by several recent works [28, 29, 37, 49, 54].
-Two classes of approaches can address this problem in significantly different ways: First, Local Differential Privacy [16, 26, 45, 48] in FL (LDP-FL) enforces a strict theoretical privacy guarantee to model updates of clients.
+The data privacy challenge emerges from the fact that raw model updates of federation clients are susceptible to privacy attacks by an adversarial server as demonstrated by several recent works (Li et al. 2022; Lim and Chan 2021; Nasr, Shokri, and Houmansadr 2019; Wei et al. 2020; Zhu, Liu, and Han 2019).
+Two classes of approaches can address this problem in significantly different ways: First, Local Differential Privacy (Duchi, Jordan, and Wainwright 2013; Kasiviswanathan et al. 2008; Truex et al. 2020; Warner 1965) in FL (LDP-FL) enforces a strict theoretical privacy guarantee to model updates of clients.
 The guarantee is enforced by applying carefully calibrated noise to the clients' local model updates using a local randomizer \mathcal{R} .
-In addition to the privacy guarantee, LDP-FL can defend against poisoning attacks by malicious clients, thus providing robustness to the global model [38, 36, 43].
+In addition to the privacy guarantee, LDP-FL can defend against poisoning attacks by malicious clients, thus providing robustness to the global model (Nguyen et al. 2021; Naseri, Hayes, and De Cristofaro 2020; Sun et al. 2019).
 However, the model update perturbation needed for the LDP guarantee significantly degrades model utility.